-Jana: I don’t think it’s a pipeline problem.
-I don’t mean that there’s not an industry problem.
-I think it’s a little bit more of people staying in the industry.
-So I think there’s a lot of women that are interested, they still come in, and data science is still too, in my opinion, akin to tech industry.
-We have some sexism and bias problems.
-And so the people are not used to someone thinking differently and challenging the way they’re thinking.
-And so I think to encourage more people to be a more inclusive place, you need to think about that.
-So how do you make your office more accessible to women?
-And everything from flexible time has been talked about.
-So how do you make sure that people have time to do what they do?
-And recognizing people coming from different backgrounds.
+Jana: While I don’t think it’s a pipeline problem, I don’t mean that there’s not an industry problem.
+I think it’s more of an issues with people staying in the industry.
+There may be a lot of women who are interested, they come in, and data science is still too, in my opinion, akin to tech industry in that we have some sexism and bias problems.
+People are not used to someone thinking differently and challenging the way they’re thinking.
+That’s an issue to consider if you want it to be a more inclusive place.
+It’s important to recognize people coming from different backgrounds.

-I was just working with a woman who is rejoining the workforce after being out of it for six years as she raised kids and did some nonprofit work.
-And she was really struggling because people weren’t recognizing the fact that she had 12 years of amazing experience in technology and some in data science.
-And she’s very interested in AI, and people weren’t recognizing that.
-So I think, you know, look non-traditionally, and consider people non-traditionally.
-And understanding how different people apply for different jobs.
-Women are known to not apply for a job that they’re not overqualified for.
-So how many people are you weeding out because of the way you wrote your job description?
+I was just working with a woman who was rejoining the workforce after being out of it for six years as she raised kids and did some nonprofit work.
+She was really struggling because even though she had 12 years of amazing experience in technology and some in data science—and she’s very interested in AI—people weren’t recognizing that.
+Hiring managers should consider people non-traditionally and understand how different people apply for different jobs.
+Women are known to not apply for a job that they’re not overqualified for—how many people are you weeding out because of the way you wrote your job description?

-At Dstillery, we have female PhDs in data-related positions coming from very diverse fields: information systems, physics, neuroscience, economics and genetics.
-So on one side, I would encourage junior women to get their feet wet and just start working on projects either related to their work or school or just on their own.
+At Dstillery, we have women PhDs in data-related positions coming from very diverse fields: information systems, physics, neuroscience, economics and genetics.
+I would tell junior women to get their feet wet and start working on projects either related to their work or school or just on their own.
 On the other side, I would like to encourage companies to be more risk-taking in their hiring decisions and embrace diverse backgrounds.
 Additionally, many of the established women happily take on mentorships or speak at events, such as Grace Hopper reaching out and encouraging the next generation.

-Sarah: I think many of the existing programs and meetups out there that focus on bringing women together can help encourage more women to pursue data science.
-I think the best source of encouragement is from women coming together to support and encourage each other.
+Sarah: I think many of the existing programs and meetups out there that focus on bringing women together can help inspire more women to pursue data science.
+I think the best source of encouragement is from women coming together to support each other.
 Having positive role models helps, but certainly knowing that we can elevate each other is also important.